nasirlukman/nasirlukman.github.io/_posts/2024-11-25-bayes-unmixing.md

 layout: post
 title: Bayesian Spectral Unmixing
 date: 2024-11-24 12:36:10
-description: Bayesian approach on spectral unmixing
+description: Bayesian approach on spectral unmixing with an example case using hyperspectral images of sandstone drill core sample.
 ---

-In the [last post](https://nasirlukman.github.io/blog/2024/distance/) we've talk a little bit about how spectral unmixing in practice will always suffer from a certain level of uncertainty both related to the data and the model that we are using.
-Optimization approach to such problem such as the one used in previous post assume that the data and the model are perfect, or at least the uncertainty related to both are negligible.
-In this post we will look briefly at the Bayesian approach on spectral unmixing, where we explicitly model the uncertainty related to our problem and pass the uncertainty to the final results of our unmixing.
-So instead of getting a vector of mineral abundances as the result of our unmixing, we got the full probability distribution of the results.
+In the [previous post](https://nasirlukman.github.io/blog/2024/distance/) we discussed how spectral unmixing inherently suffers from uncertainty—stemming both from the data and the model.
+Traditional optimization approaches, like the one we used earlier, often assume that these uncertainties are either negligible or nonexistent.
+However, in practice, this is rarely the case.

+In this post, we'll take a brief look at the Bayesian approach to spectral unmixing, which explicitly accounts for these uncertainties.
+By incorporating them into the model, we propagate the uncertainty through to the final results.
+Instead of a single vector of mineral abundances, the Bayesian approach provides a probability distribution for these abundances, offering deeper insight into the confidence we have in our estimates.

-In this post we will not going into too much detail related to the math, but some formulations are necessary to laid down the problem.
-First, we can formulate linear mixture model as:
+While we won’t dive too deeply into the math, a basic formulation helps set the stage.
+The linear mixture model can be expressed as:

 $$ \mathbf{y} = \mathbf{E} \mathbf{a} + \mathbf{e} $$